 Pause

-This is the point in the story in which I must confess my childlike naïveté of the situation: I wasn’t that scared.
-An 18 year old version of me would have been afraid.
-A 30 year old me.
+An 18 year old version of me would’ve been terrified.
+A 30 year old me, the same.
 A current me.
 But the 10 year old me, I wasn’t.

 “You were with your dad,” she said.
 “You felt protected, safe.”